callstack/linaria/docs/CONFIGURATION.md

   A function that will be used to split css text into an array of atoms (atoms have className, cssText and the property key defined for them)

+  Each atom is comprised of:

+  - `className`: the name of the class to be used for this atom
+  - `cssText`: the complete css text for this atomic rule
+  - `property`: the property that this atom represents.
+This string representation is used to deduplicate atoms in `cx`.

   To configure for use with `@linaria/atomic`, set this option to `atomize: require('@linaria/atomic').atomize`

+  For more information on atomic css, see [the atomic css](./ATOMIC_CSS.md) documentation.

 - `libResolver: (source) => string`